AlessandroBorges/ReasoningSysPromts/sys_prompt_STEAM_01.md

 </think>

 **Final Answer**
-The multiplication of 17 x 23 is 391
+The multiplication of 17 x 23 is 391.
+Confidence is high, as it was verified.